VincentVu17/cs122b-spring20-project1-jdbc-example/README.md

 4. Open Intellij -> Open -> Choose the project you just clone (The root path mush contain the pom.xml!) -> The Intellij wll load automatically
 5. If the system asks you to import MAVEN modules using the tooltip, just click on `import changes`
+6. If the Intellij shows `Project SDK is not defined`, that may because your Intellij doesn't have default SDK, so just click on `Setup SDK` and wait for a while
 6. To run JDBC1.java, JDBC2.java, click Run on the right corner, then you will successfully see the results

 Altenatively, to run the Java program within command line: